Foussy/portfolio/index.md

 ![pyapod screenshot](images/pyapod.png)

-This little software is a cross platform front-end of the [Astronomy Picture Of the Day website](https://apod.nasa.gov/apod/astropix.html) posting Space related photos & videos everyday since June 1995.
+This software is a cross platform front-end of the [Astronomy Picture Of the Day website](https://apod.nasa.gov/apod/astropix.html) posting Space related photos & videos everyday since June 1995.
 It is designed with python3 and PyQt5 and it uses the API developped by NASA.

 Main features :
 * Loading and rezising dynamically the images from the API.